 We are pleased to play our part in funding this global initiative, which is vital to the health of millions of children around the world

 Daniel Pinto, CEO of J.P.
 Morgan-Europe, the Middle East and Africa

 J.P.
 Morgan is a leading global investment bank, serving nearly 20,000 clients, including corporations, governments, states, municipalities, health care organizations, education institutions, banks and investors.
 J.P.
 Morgan’s clients operate in more than 100 countries.

 As part of this effort, J.P.
-Morgan has contributed £1.5 million ($2 million) to purchase vaccines in Gavi-supported countries, which is being matched by DFID.
+Morgan has contributed £1.5 million ($2 million) to purchase vaccines in Gavi-supported countries, which was matched by DFID.

 “la Caixa” Foundation: Visionary corporate partner

 "la Caixa" is the leading savings bank in Spain and the third largest financial entity in the country.
 Its foundation is among the largest and most important in the world, contributing to the eradication of extreme poverty in the most disadvantaged countries, including a focus on child vaccination and global health.

 When we learned about Gavi’s work and its extraordinary achievements, we had no doubt about becoming the first private European foundation to join the Matching Fund